-Mr. Defurne, you were recently invited at the 2017 Palm Springs International Film Festival in California to launch “Souvenir” in the US.
+Mr. Defurne, you were recently invited to the 2017 Palm Springs International Film Festival in California to launch “Souvenir” in the US.
 What was the response like when the film got screened there?

-The people who attend this Festival are not producers, critics or people from the industry, but in Palm Springs you get a cinephile audience that wants to see and discover new films.
-When I screened there my previous feature “North Sea Texas” , I got the best crowd ever considering the way they reacted intellectually and emotionally, and now, with “Souvenir,” I had this magnificent experience all over again.
-The audience was absolutely stunning – during the end credits, they even applauded when a name appeared on the screen of someone they really appreciated.
-The Q & A after the screening was also very enjoyable.
+The people who attend this Festival are not producers, critics, or people from the industry, but in Palm Springs, you get a cinephile audience that wants to see and discover new films.
+When I screened there my previous feature, “North Sea Texas” , I got the best crowd ever considering the way they reacted intellectually and emotionally, and now, with “Souvenir,” I had this magnificent experience all over again.
+The audience was stunning—during the end credits, they even applauded when a name appeared on the screen of someone they really appreciated.
+The Q&A after the screening was also very enjoyable.

-Yes and no. The US success of “Elle” has certainly been incredibly important to Isabelle.
-I remember when we started casting “Souvenir” a few years ago, she was – and had been for many decades already – one of France’s most important, solid and enduring leading ladies, but still merely an icon for cinephile audiences and more restricted to the art house circuit, I think.
+Yes and no. The U.S. success of “Elle” has undoubtedly been important to Isabelle.
+I remember when we started casting “Souvenir” a few years ago, she was—and had been for many decades already—one of France’s most important, solid, and enduring leading ladies, but still merely an icon for cinephile audiences and more restricted to the art house circuit, I think.
 Curiously, she was not as widely recognized by the large or mainstream audience as she is today, after all the awards she has won recently for her performance in “Elle.”
-Now, everybody knows who she is – at last – also the people who go to the grocery store behind the corner know her by now.
+Now, everybody knows who she is—at last—also the people who go to the grocery store behind the corner know her by now.
 So that’s terribly important: she is now generally and widely recognized for her incredible contribution to her art form.
 I am very glad for her that “Elle” is doing so well and wins numerous awards, but let’s not forget that “Souvenir” is an entirely different film.
-People now expect that our film is in the same category as “Elle” – the same genre, the same style – and they think Isabelle plays a similar part as she did in “Elle.”
-I recently had dinner with Paul Verhoeven [Dutch director of “Elle”], I admire and respect his work tremendously, but it is impossible to put “Elle” right next to “Souvenir” which basically is more like an optimistic fairy-tale, and so it can’t be compared at all with the hard and cynical world of “Elle.”
-But that’s also the joy of working with Isabelle: she is so talented and can bring so much to a part, that you can discover a totally different Isabelle Huppert in “Souvenir.”
+People now expect that our film is in the same category as “Elle”—the same genre, the same style—and they think Isabelle plays a similar part as she did in “Elle.”
+I recently had dinner with Paul Verhoeven [Dutch director of “Elle”], I admire and respect his work tremendously, but it is impossible to put “Elle” right next to “Souvenir” which basically is more like an optimistic fairy-tale and so it can’t be compared at all with the hard and cynical world of “Elle.”
+But that’s also the joy of working with Isabelle: she is so talented and can bring so much to a part that you can discover a different Isabelle Huppert in “Souvenir.”

 You are a true actor’s director, aren’t you?
 A set with a room, a table and two chairs, is basically all you need to tell your story and then let the actors take it over from there.

 [Laughs.]
 I do love working with actors.
-In my previous shorts and my first feature “North Sea Texas,” I worked primarily with adolescents and people who hardly had any professional acting experience, and then you get a living legend like Isabelle Huppert on the set of “Souvenir” – she even played the younger sister of Romy Schneider [in Claude Sautet’s “César et Rosalie,” 1972] by the time I was born, can you imagine!
-That’s a totally different approach and a very interesting learning process for me; you have to realize I always adjust to the actors I work with, I give them a lot of creative freedom to make themselves feel comfortable enough to give you the best performance possible.
-Isabelle, on the other hand, will only ask a few questions from time to time, and she masters her craft so beautifully that when she, for example, opens a door or picks up a glass of water, she does it on an emotional level which is always new, refreshing and surprising – without ignoring the director.
-Because whenever I talked to her about something she had to do in a certain scene, she listened very carefully and in the end, she always gave more than what I expected or hoped for.
+In my previous shorts and my first feature, “North Sea Texas,” I worked primarily with adolescents and people who hardly had any professional acting experience.
+Then you get a living legend like Isabelle Huppert on the set of “Souvenir”—she even played the younger sister of Romy Schneider [in Claude Sautet’s “César et Rosalie,” 1972] by the time I was born, can you imagine!
+That’s a different approach and an interesting learning process for me; you have to realize I always adjust to the actors I work with; I give them a lot of creative freedom to make themselves feel comfortable enough to give you the best performance possible.
+Isabelle, on the other hand, will only ask a few questions from time to time.
+She masters her craft so beautifully that when she, for example, opens a door or picks up a glass of water, she does it on an emotional level which is always new, refreshing and surprising—without ignoring the director.
+Because whenever I talked to her about something she had to do in a certain scene, she listened very carefully, and in the end, she always gave more than what I expected or hoped for.
 She has a great way to respond to simple things and bring something magical to them.
 Really incredible.
-Sometimes I was watching her with my script-girl, very quietly in a corner of the set, and we said to one another, ‘Jesus, what a professional lady she is.’
-She sees everything, she understands everything, you never lose any time with her.
+Sometimes I was watching her with my script-girl very quietly in the corner of the set, and we said to one another, ‘Jesus, what a professional lady she is.’
+She sees everything; she understands everything, you never lose any time with her.

-I also admire the way you handle Ms. Huppert’s close-ups: each one of them is terribly valuable and precious.
+I also admire how you handle Ms. Huppert’s close-ups.
+Each one of them is valuable and precious.
 They remind me of the way film directors like Rouben Mamoulian or George Cukor made their close-ups of Greta Garbo in screen classics such as “Queen Christina” or “Camille” .

 The screenplay was written by Jacques Boon, Yves Verbraeken [also the film’s producer] and myself and we used a bulletin board to put up pictures of actors, the type of actors that we were looking for.
-We started with Isabelle – even during the writing process we had her in mind – but at the same time we were realistic enough to keep our feet on the ground, because who could ever have thought that she would appear in “Souvenir”?
-But then, one day, our casting agent in Paris said to me, ‘Okay Bavo, there are only a few possibilities left, now we really need to contact someone and you have to make a choice.’
-So I said to get in touch with Isabelle, she was definitely our first choice.
+We started with Isabelle—even during the writing process, we had her in mind—but at the same time, we were realistic enough to keep our feet on the ground because who could ever have thought that she would appear in “Souvenir”?
+But then, one day, our casting agent in Paris said to me, ‘Okay, Bavo, there are only a few possibilities left, now we really need to contact someone, and you have to make a choice.’
+So I said to get in touch with Isabelle, she was our first choice.
 But when you talk about casting faces, in a way that is true, you know.
-When we were working on the relationship between the mature woman and the young boxer, we even had compilations of photographs on our board of “The Graduate” [1967, relationship Anne Bancroft / Dustin Hoffman] and “Sunset Boulevard” [1950, Gloria Swanson / William Holden], just to have a clear and open mind – how do you look at the faces of these women and the young men they’re involved with?
-It’s a long process of putting up pictures, and replacing them by pictures of other actors, if possible all according to their age.
-And Isabelle’s picture stayed there the whole time, and as funny as it may seem, when we were casting the part of the young boxer, ten actors read for the part and I immediately chose Kévin Azaïs.
+When we were working on the relationship between the mature woman and the young boxer, we even had compilations of photographs on our board of “The Graduate” [1967, relationship Anne Bancroft with Dustin Hoffman] and “Sunset Boulevard” [1950, Gloria Swanson with William Holden], just to have a clear and open mind—how do you look at the faces of these women and the young men they’re involved with?
+It’s a long process of putting up pictures and replacing them with pictures of other actors, if possible all according to their age.
+And Isabelle’s picture stayed there the whole time, and as funny as it may seem, when we were casting the part of the young boxer, ten actors read for the part, and I immediately chose Kévin Azaïs.
 Later on, Yves Verbraeken told me, ‘But you had his picture there for months.’
 I just had forgotten all about it.
-So yes, maybe next time I should use stills to do my entire casting, because it is a very interesting procedure that seems to work out fine with me.
+So yes, maybe next time I should use stills to do my entire casting because it’s an interesting procedure that seems to work out fine with me.

-You really know your history, don’t you?
+You know film history, don’t you?
 Using “The Graduate” and “Sunset Boulevard” as points of reference, would you consider yourself a film buff?

-But isn’t that’s exactly what you do?
-“Souvenir” is a very well-balanced, nice, sweet and heart-warming musical romance, made in an era when the multiplex theatres are screening blockbusters such as “Iron Man 3” or “Batman v Superman.”
-It must take a lot of courage from your part, and on top of that, as a Flemish filmmaker you get to cast Isabelle Huppert right away in your second feature.
+But isn’t that’s what you do?
+“Souvenir” is a very well-balanced, nice, sweet, and heart-warming musical romance, made in an era when the multiplex theatres are screening blockbusters such as “Iron Man 3” or “Batman v Superman.”
+It must take a lot of courage on your part, and on top of that, as a Flemish filmmaker, you get to cast Isabelle Huppert right away in your second feature.